10 Low Calorie Foods That Can Speed Up Weight Loss

 Obesity has long been considered one of the world's biggest plagues, leading to a climbing threat of health problems such as diabetes, pressure problems and high cholesterol.
 We know that North America is home to the largest population of obese people on the planet, but India is not far behind.
 The obesity epidemic, as it has been called, is clinging to out coattails and clawing its way further and further up.
 Prime Minister Narendra Modi was even said to be considering a so-called 'fat tax' on packaged foods and drinks that have a high content of sodium and saturated fats.

-In this article, I've made a list of ten food items that have fairly low calories and that fill you up quickly and keep you full for longer.
+In this article, I've made a list of ten foods for quick weight loss that have fairly low calories and that fill you up quickly and keep you full for longer.
 Some of them will be fairly obvious to you (salads, duh!), and some may turn out to be quite a surprise.

 So, of course, I start with salad, which is the most obvious low-calorie item.
 By salad, I don't just mean salad leaves (boring as they are), but also celery, arugula and bok choy.
 Bok choy is one of my favourite leafy greens - high in Vitamin C and antioxidants, it doesn't have the earthy acridity of spinach, and even just a steamed, wilted plate of bok choy is delicious on its own.
 I'm also adding tomatoes and cucumber to this list.
 Cucumbers especially, have a pretty high water content, and therefore, a pretty low calorie count.